FAQs: Training your AI

 A. To make your AI sound more authentically like you:

-- Add your common phrases, greetings and sign-offs in the conversation training room.
+• Add your common phrases, greetings and sign-offs in the engagement training room.

 Remember that getting your AI's voice right often takes several rounds of testing and refining.